Vienna, Austria

 Insurance and cancellation

+Participants are strongly advised to take out their own personal insurance policy.
 ESTRO does not accept liability for individual medical, travel or personal accidents or incidents.
-Participants are strongly advised to take out their own personal insurance policies.
+Participants are strongly advised to take insurance policies to cover flight and accommodation cancellation penalties.
+ESTRO will not refund any travel or accommodation expenses.

 For any cancellation made by the course or workshop participant, ESTRO School Events Cancellation Policy will be followed and all stated penalty fees will be applied.